-The Proposed Action would improve existing open space and create new public open space along a two-mile stretch of the East River and would thus help to alleviate the shortage of open space experienced by the dense residential and worker populations of Lower Manhattan.
+The Proposed Action would improve existing open space and create new public open space along a two-mile stretch of the East River and would thus help alleviate the shortage of open space experienced by the dense residential and worker populations of Lower Manhattan.
+Lower Manhattan has a very limited amount of available land on which to create new open space, and the Proposed Action would enhance the utility and enjoyment of existing publicly accessible waterfront open space as well as create new open space on piers.
 Furthermore, the Proposed Action represents an important step in increasing public access to the waterfront and providing the recreational and open space amenities needed to support Lower Manhattan as a diverse, mixed-use neighborhood.

-The Proposed Action would also create retail and cultural space in up to 14 kiosks and in a rebuilt New Market Building.
-However, it would not introduce any new residents to the project site nor would the programmed kiosks and uses in the New Market Building introduce more than 500 workers.
+The Proposed Action would also create retail and cultural space in up to 14 pavilions and in a rebuilt New Market Building.
+However, it would not introduce any new residents to the project site, nor would the programmed pavilions and uses in the New Market Building introduce more than 500 workers.
 Furthermore, the Proposed Action would improve existing open space and increase the amount of open space in the area and as such does not pose a potential for adverse impacts on open space and recreational resources.